Blogging & Recruiting Services

 1. Google Front Page Ranks:

 During my blogging tenure, I’ve learned how to rank content on Google’s front page, some awarded the coveted #1 spot for its associated search query.
-A lot of it outranks content from some strong competitors i.e., PSA, Beckett, and eBay.
-A strong understanding of Internet marketing strategies such as SEO, Keyword Research, Image Tagging, and Content Optimization are often required to produce rank-competitive results.
+A lot of it outranks content from some of the main competitors i.e., PSA, Beckett, and eBay.
+A strong understanding of Internet marketing strategies such as SEO, Keyword Research, Image Tagging, and Content Optimization are required to produce rank-competitive results.
 This knowledge comes with experience and I’ve been doing this since 2010.

 From 2014-2015, I taught upper division courses in Internet Marketing at the California State University, Northridge – David Nazarian College of Business and Economics.

 Blogging is the act of digital writing and publishing.
-I’ve been doing this since July 2010 and have published over 800 articles on the topic of sports cards.
+I’ve been doing this since July 2010 and have published many hundreds of articles on the topic of sports cards.
 I’ve been collecting baseball cards since 1988 and have one of the most extensive Frank Thomas player collections on record.
 To see it, click here.
 Need something like this built to showcase your collection?
 Let me know; I can do that for you too.

 2.1.
 Blogging Service: